10 Employee Engagement & Internal Communications Trends for 2022

 10. More Human (and Humane) Workplaces

-Whether you call it the Great Resignation or the Turnover Tsunami, this wave represents a major shift in the American workplace where employees are finally saying “Hey!
+Whether you call it the Great Resignation or the the Great Reshuffle, this wave represents a major shift in the American workplace where employees are finally saying “Hey!
 I’m a human with feelings, goals and priorities.
 I deserved to be treated as such and I’m not getting it here – so good day.”

 The Great Resignation is all about people putting themselves first.
 Employees are looking for places that value their uniqueness, and trust them to produce good work without being forced to conform to the 9-5 structure, the physical office or unrealistic expectations.